 In order to support the calculation of the VAT recovery on mileage, the below information is usually required:

 The dates specified on the fuel receipts must be the date before the year end date in which you are going to claim.
-In the event of a VAT inspection/audit, HMRC can trash the claim, if the VAT receipts are not available with you and can levy penalties for incorrect information provided on the returns.
+In the event of a VAT inspection/audit, HMRC can trash the claim, if the VAT receipts are not available with you and can levy penalties for incorrect information provided on the VAT returns.

-HMRC have discretion to accept a claim, where the evidence is missing and other evidence of the purchase is available (VAT Regulations 1995, s.
+HMRC has discretion to accept a claim, where the evidence is missing and other evidence of the purchase is available (VAT Regulations 1995, s.
 29; see HMRC’s VAT Input Manual VIT31200.
 However, it’s safer and simpler not to rely on this and keep the receipts.

-Note that if you are going outside UK on a business trip, then you can’t claim the VAT on the fuel purchased as solely receipts for fuel purchased in the UK, will be used to recover VAT input tax.
+Note that if you are going outside the UK on a business trip, then you can’t claim the VAT on the fuel purchased as solely receipts for fuel purchased in the UK, will be used to recover VAT input tax.

 Also Read: What is a sole trader?